ietf-tools/xml2rfc/README.txt

 Rose                                                            [Page 3]

-README                       xml2rfc v1.22                 February 2004
+README                       xml2rfc v1.23                    April 2004

 3. Testing

    Now test your installation.

 3.1  Testing under a windowing system

    Type this command from the shell: